'Having sex five times a day wasn't enough'

 "I became a hermit, I stayed at home because I felt ashamed that it was all I could think about.
 Even though no-one could read my mind, it still felt very uncomfortable for me to be around other people."

-Ms Barker's addiction eventually caused serious problems in her relationship.
+Ms Barker's addiction caused serious problems in her relationship.
 Though her partner enjoyed the attention at first, it became insurmountable for the couple.

 "At first he was fine with it but towards the end he couldn't understand it at all.
 After a few months he started to raise questions about why and where it was coming from.